udayb3/DSA_Comp/course/f15/code.md

     return 0;

   // recursive relation
-  ll lng= find_height(root->lt) + find_height(root->rt) + 1;
+  // Diameter of bin. tree is greatest of diamter of lt sub tree, right subtree and 1+ heigh of lt sub-tree + height of right-sub tree: Isme We can use dp too by storing ll lng= find_height(root->lt) + find_height(root->rt) + 1;
   return max( lng, max( findDiameter(root->lt), findDiameter(root->rt)) );
 }